-In Muslim culture, the wedding or engagement ring is typically worn on the left hand by both the bride and groom, but there are exceptions.
+In Muslim culture, the wedding or engagement ring is typically worn on the ring finger of the left hand by both the male and female, but there are exceptions.
 If in Jordan, the engagement ring is worn on the right ring finger, and if men work with their hands, the ring is worn on the less used hand.

 These are the simplest rules, but there is a lot more information to dive into before we have covered all of the rules of engagement rings and the reasons behind them.

 Keep reading to learn more about the Muslim culture concerning engagement and wedding rings.

 Engagement Rings in Islam

 Typically in Muslim culture, engagement rings are not used when a couple plans to get married.

 This is mainly because dating is considered haram, or sinful, in the culture.

 Muslim men and women are not allowed to date before getting married.

 Instead, their marriages are arranged and they often meet their to-be spouse a few days before or on the day of the wedding.